pow-auth/pow/README.md

 Will halt connection if a current user is present in assigns.
 Expects an `:error_handler` option.

-## Migrating from Coherence

-If you're currently using Coherence, you can migrate your app to use Pow instead.
-Follow the instructions in [Coherence migration guide](guides/coherence_migration.md).

 ## Pow security practices

 See [security practices](guides/security_practices.md).